You try to make math fun for your homeschooled kids.

 My son is an entirely different kind of learner.
 He thought all of that jumping was silly and didn’t want anything to do with it.
 So what would be the most enjoyable way to practice, I asked him at the time.
 “Well,” he said after pondering it for a whole day, “I want mystery.
-I want Pirates of the Caribbean.
+I want Pirates of the Caribbean (he loves these books).
 And I want each answer to have some meaning.”
 “Hmmm… what sort of meaning do you have in mind for addition and subtraction?”
 I asked.
 “I want all that adding and subtracting to have a purpose.
 So that each time I figure out the answer, there would be something interesting to do with it.”

 That’s exactly the kind of learning resources I love putting together when I have a few hours free (which is never).
 No seriously, I do love creative learning materials.
 And I loved the idea of using a Pirates of the Caribbean theme!
 This movie is, in my opinion, much more than a colorful adventure story.
 “No matter how difficult, I will always prevail,” says Jack Sparrow and that’s exactly the attitude I want my kids to adopt in life.
 Or how about this pearl, “The problem is not the problem.
-The problem is your attitude about the problem.
-Do you understand?”
+The problem is your attitude about the problem.”
 How many times have I said that!
 But when Jack Sparrow says it too, those words become even more powerful to kids.

 Pirates of the Caribbean Math

 When I was younger I enjoyed doing cryptograms for fun.
 In cryptograms, each letter is representing a different letter and the only clue known is that a single letter is probably going to be I or A, and that a three-letter word is very much likely to be “THE.”
 So I adopted a similar idea only bringing math as the main skill needed to solve the problems.